rossjones/paas-cf-apps-statsd/README.md

     * `--debug` - Enable debug mode.
 This disables forwarding to statsd and prints to stdout
     * `--update-frequency` - The time in seconds, that takes between each apps update call.
     * `--metric-template` - The template that will form a new metric namespace.
 This uses [Go lang templating engine](https://golang.org/pkg/text/template/)
+    * `--app-filter` - Optional.
+When specified, only forwards metrics from specific apps.
+By default the metrics from all apps will be forwarded.
+Should be comma-separated list of "space.name1,space.name2"

   * Example manifest:
 ```